pupagh/search-api/README.md

-# Xrch
+# Pupa

-Xrch is a simple alternative to DuckDuckGo.
+Pupa is a simple alternative to DuckDuckGo.
 If the `main.py` file isn't working, try removing `debug=True` near the end of the file.
-You can find more information [here](https://w.xrch.rf.gd/about).
+You can find more information [here](https://w.pupa.rf.gd/about).

 ## How-to self host